about

 Veterans Engagement Award

-ASLRRA congratulates member Pacific Harbor Line (PHL) for winning the Association’s Veterans Engagement Award.
-The Veterans Engagement Award recognizes an ASLRRA member employer that demonstrates positive policies toward U.S. veterans and who implements unique programs and practices to hire, recognize, support and engage with veterans in the workplace and the broader community.
+ASLRRA’s Veterans Engagement Award honors industry employers who demonstrate positive policies toward U.S. veterans and who implement unique programs and practices to hire, recognize, support, and engage with veterans in the workplace and the broader community.
+Learn more about the award criteria by clicking the button below.

 Award Criteria